Memories of My Uncles

 Uncle Raymie was another favorite uncle when I was a little boy.
 Unfortunately, I did not get to see Raymie that much.
 This uncle born in 1922 was two years younger than mom.
 Uncle Raymie lived with mom, two younger sisters, and a younger brother in Marshfield, Wisconsin, when growing up.

-Before graduating from high school, Uncle Raymie quit school and worked in a shoe factory with mom.
+Before graduating from high school, Uncle Raymie quit school and worked in a shoe factory with my mom.
 He joined the Army in 1942 during the Second World War.
 In a ten-year Army service, Raymie was stationed in the Pacific and then in Japan during the U.S. occupation following the end of the War in 1945.

 Mom always told me about the letters which Uncle wrote to her during his Army life.
 We found out that Raymie was a machine gunner and had a Japanese girlfriend while stationed in Japan.

 In the early 1950s, I would always see Uncle Raymie at the dinner table when we visited grandma and grandpa in Marshfield.
 When I asked him about getting wounded in the War, he smiled and said that a bullet went in one ear and out the other.
 As a boy of six, I was quite confused.

 After I got older and we moved out to a farm, I didn't see my Uncle Raymie that often.
 When we bought a farm with a creek in 1957, however, Raymie would occasionally come out and go fishing during the summer.